 Partnerships & Collaborations

-Our team consistently explores avenues to engage local corporations in funding and volunteer opportunities with the aim of creating a network of child champions.
+Our team consistently explores avenues to engage local corporations in funding and volunteer opportunities, creating a community of child champions.

 Monthly Cpa Supporters